pemami4911/IODINE.pytorch/README.md

 # IODINE.pytorch
 Unofficial PyTorch implementation of IODINE https://arxiv.org/abs/1903.00450

+UPDATE: Please see the code for our recent ICML paper on EfficientMORL, a hierarchical VAE that trains/test faster and can use less memory than IODINE https://github.com/pemami4911/EfficientMORL

 ## Installation

 We provide a conda environment file.
 Install dependencies with `conda env create -f multi_object.yml`.